mwalczyk/four/README.md

 ## Credits
 The `.txt` shape files are from Paul Bourke's [website](http://paulbourke.net/geometry/hyperspace/).
 Eventually, these shapes will (hopefully) be generated procedurally, but for now, they are loaded offline.

-Thanks to [@GSBicalho](https://github.com/GSBicalho) for his guidance throughout this project.
-His responses to my questions were vital towards my understanding the 4D slicing procedure.
+Thanks to [@GSBicalho](https://github.com/GSBicalho) and [@willnode](https://github.com/willnode) for their guidance throughout this project.
+Their responses to my questions were vital towards my understanding the 4D slicing procedure.

 ### License